GiovanniCodes/IntroToUnitTesting/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 ## Naming and Organization:

 For our naming process, we named the tests similar to their respective tested- functions.
-For example, the bmiCalc function, defined in the main program, will be named bmiCalc_test for the respective testing.
+For example, the bmiCalc function, defined in the main program, will be named test_bmi_overweight for the respective testing.

 For our structure, we decided to write the unit test cases based on each of the functions that a user can choose.
 In this case, we will be performing 6 unit tests for each of the respective functions and functionality that the program is intended to provide.